JediLin/Hearing-Aids-Fitting-Software-Update-Checkers/README.md

 ### Pre-release (work-in-progress)
 - Quick Scan: add back Starkey Inspire
+- Phonak: workaround for Roger Upgrader checker in case relative path is used on its webpage

 ### v2026.05.18
 - Sonic: backup removed due to be unreliable